The P$^3$ Dataset: Pixels, Points and Polygons for Multimodal Building Vectorization: The dataset

-\paragraph{Aerial images.} The raw input images are near-nadir acquisition with a \ac{gsd} between 10 and 15~cm.
-The images are not orthorectified, resulting in some distortion in off-nadir image regions (see \figref{fig:polygon_a}).
-To standardize the images across all regions, we resample them to a \ac{gsd} of 25~cm and clip them to non-overlapping tiles of 224$\times$224~pixels, equivalent to 56~m$\times$56~m on the ground.
+The raw input images are near-nadir acquisition with a \ac{gsd} between 10 and 15~cm.
+The images are not orthorectified, resulting in some distortion in off-nadir image regions (see \figureref{fig:polygon_a}).
+To standardize the images across all regions, we resample them to a \ac{gsd} of 25~cm and clip them to non-overlapping tiles of 224$\times$224~pixels, equivalent to 56$\times$56~m on the ground.
 This process yields a total of 203k image tiles.
+The radiometry of the images is not altered.
+The images from the three countries exhibit different spectral characteristics due to varying acquisition conditions and sensors (see \eg \figureref{fig:all_countries}).